vyrjana/DearEIS/joss/paper.md

 # Summary

 Electrochemical impedance spectroscopy (EIS) is a technique that is widely used to characterize the properties of materials used in, e.g., batteries and ion-selective electrodes.
-Analyses of the recorded impedance spectra typically involve a data validation step followed by fitting a suitable model to extract quantitative data.
+Analyses of the recorded impedance spectra typically involve some preprocessing, data validation, and fitting of a suitable model to extract quantitative data.
 Analyses of the distribution of relaxation times may also be relevant and can help with choosing an appropriate model.
 DearEIS is a free, open-source, cross-platform program developed for performing such analysis work.
 The primary audience for DearEIS is researchers and engineers.